SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 ---
-title: Installing SEA in a Sandbox or Production Org
+title: Install SEA in a Sandbox or Production
 parent: Getting Started
 nav_order: 1
 ---